ChaosSchulInformatiker/ChaosSchulInformatiker.github.io/index.md

-## Welcome to Q11 at Maristenkolleg
+## Welcome to ChaosSchulInformatiker (Chaos school IT guys)

-We are the 11th grade class of the Maristenkolleg high school.
+We are the 12th grade class of the Maristenkolleg high school.

 ### About Us